Ludensburger/hydronia-fullstack/Hydronia-Backend/hydronia_api_contract_v1.1.md

 ## Notes
 - All timestamps are in ISO 8601 format
-- All sensor values are assumed to be in metric units
+- Sensor `in_range` is a boolean flag indicating if all values are within optimal thresholds
-- API responses will later include anomaly flags and threshold labels (e.g., "pH below optimal")
+- `warning` gives a human-readable explanation for any out-of-range values